torsday/notebook/GLOSSARY.md

 A cross-platform JavaScript library designed to simplify the client-side scripting of HTML.

+## JVM

+Java virtual machine, an abstract computing machine that enables a computer to run a Java program.
+There are three notions of the JVM: specification, implementation, and instance.
+The specification is a document that formally describes what is required of a JVM implementation.

 ## Kaizen

 Kaizen (Continuous Improvement) is a strategy where employees at all levels of a company work together proactively to achieve regular, incremental improvements to the manufacturing process.
 In a sense, it combines the collective talents within a company to create a powerful engine for improvement.